Kabbalah: Primary texts

-Like the rest of the rabbinic literature, the texts of kabbalah were once part of an ongoing oral tradition, though, over the centuries, much of the oral tradition has been written down.
+Like the rest of the Rabbinic literature, the texts of Kabbalah were once part of an ongoing oral tradition, though over the centuries much of it has been written down.

-Jewish forms of esotericism existed over 2,000 years ago.
-Ben Sira (born c.
-170 BCE) warns against it, saying: "You shall have no business with secret things".
-Nonetheless, mystical studies were undertaken and resulted in mystical literature, the first being the Apocalyptic literature of the second and first pre-Christian centuries and which contained elements that carried over to later kabbalah.
+Scholars have identified evidence of Jewish esoteric traditions dating to the second century BCE, although the nature and scope of these traditions remain subjects of scholarly debate.
+The book of Sirach, traditionally attributed to Ben Sira, contains a warning against pursuing knowledge beyond human understanding:

+^{22}Do not concern yourself with matters that are beyond your ability, and do not investigate things that are too difficult for you. ^{23}Reflect on what has been entrusted to you, for you have no need to pry into hidden things. ^{24}Do not wear yourself out chasing what lies beyond your understanding, for more has already been revealed to you than the human mind can fully grasp.

+Similar limitations on inquiry into hidden matters appear in the later Rabbinic literature.
+The Amoraim (אָמוֹרָאִים, lit. 'speakers' or 'interpreters'), whose teachings and debates were compiled in the Gemara of the Talmud, cite Ben Sira in discussions concerning the boundaries of permitted speculation.
+Tractate Chagigah 13a:2 narrates:

+The Gemara comments: Until here, you have permission to speak; from this point forward you do not have permission to speak, as it is written in the book of Ben Sira: Seek not things concealed from you, nor search those hidden from you.
+Reflect on that which is permitted to you; you have no business with secret matters.

-Throughout the centuries since, many texts have been produced, among them the ancient descriptions of Sefer Yetzirah, the Heichalot mystical ascent literature, the Bahir, Sefer Raziel HaMalakh and the Zohar, the main text of Kabbalistic exegesis.
-Classic mystical Bible commentaries are included in fuller versions of the Mikraot Gedolot (Main Commentators).
-Cordoveran systemisation is presented in Pardes Rimonim, philosophical articulation in the works of the Maharal, and Lurianic rectification in Etz Chayim.
-Subsequent interpretation of Lurianic Kabbalah was made in the writings of Shalom Sharabi, in Nefesh HaChaim and the 20th-century Sulam.
-Hasidism interpreted kabbalistic structures to their correspondence in inward perception.
-The Hasidic development of kabbalah incorporates a successive stage of Jewish mysticism from historical kabbalistic metaphysics.
+Nonetheless, mystical studies were conducted, resulting in the development of mystical literature.
+The earliest of these is the apocalyptic literature from the first and second centuries BCE, which incorporated elements that later became part of Kabbalah.
+Throughout the centuries since, many texts have been produced, among them Sefer Yetzirah, the Hekhalot literature, the Bahir, Sefer Raziel HaMalakh, and the Zohar, the foundational text of Kabbalistic exegesis.
+Classical mystical Bible commentaries are included in fuller versions of the Mikraot Gedolot (Main Commentators).
+Cordoveran systemisation is presented in Pardes Rimonim; philosophical articulation in the works of the Maharal; and Lurianic rectification in Etz Chayim.
+Subsequent interpretations of Lurianic Kabbalah were developed in the writings of Shalom Sharabi, including in Nefesh HaChaim and the 20th-century Sulam.
+Hasidism interpreted Kabbalistic structures in their correspondence to inward perception.
+The Hasidic development of Kabbalah incorporates a successive stage of Jewish mysticism from historical Kabbalistic metaphysics.